Buildstarted/buildstarted.com/_posts/2013-05-30-parrot-for-aspnet.md

 I'll be working on the documentation on how to create these as well as documenting the features of some of the custom ones in a future blog post.

-####Sample If renderer
+###Sample If renderer
 <script src="https://gist.github.com/Buildstarted/5676078.js"></script>

 Final Thoughts
 ==============

 Parrot is a very new project.
 There are going to be some rough edges to be smoothed out.
 Help is **very** welcome.
-Visit [This is parrot](http://thisisparrot.com/) for more info.
+Visit [This is parrot](http://thisisparrot.com/) for more info on the Nancy, Javascript and Asp.Net libraries.

 **- Ben Dornis**